vbookshelf/Arduino-Computer-Vision-Finger-Counter/README.md

 <img src="https://github.com/vbookshelf/Arduino-Computer-Vision-Finger-Counter/blob/main/images/project-images.png" width="500"></img>
 <br>

-This is what this project does: A person holds up one or two fingers in front of a laptop webam.
+This is what this project does: A person holds up one or two fingers in front of a laptop webcam.
 A cpu based computer vision hand keypoint detector (from Google  Mediapipe) is used to detect how many fingers are being held up.
 This count is displayed on the screen.

 The LED_BUILTIN is an LED that is built into the Arduino.<br>
 The python code, running on the laptop, sends the count to the Arduino.
 If one finger is being held up then the Arduino turns the LED_BUILTIN on.
 If two fingers are being held up then the Arduino turns the LED_BUILTIN off.
 The code is written for the right hand only.

-The control voltage that the Arduino uses to turn on the LED could be used to perform many other actions - open a door, control the position of a robot arm, set off an alarm, apply the brakes on a self driving car and many more.
+The voltage that the Arduino uses to turn on the LED could be used to perform many other actions - open a door, control the position of a robot arm, apply the brakes on a self driving car, set off an alarm and more.

-Also, in this example we fed hand imges, via a webcam, to a machine learning model that then predicted hand keypoints.
-However, because we are using an Ardunio, this input could also be sensor data like tempertaure, vibration and pressure.
-This data could be continuously fed into a model to predict, for example, if a machine will break down in the next 24 hours.
+In this project we fed hand images from a webcam to a machine learning model.
+The model then predicted hand keypoints.
+However, because we are using an Ardunio, the input could also be sensor data like temperature and pressure.
+This data could be continuously fed to a model to predict, for example, if a machine will break down in the next 24 hours.

 <br>